fplab/ui-for-pl/src/live-programming.rst

   Motivating this survey was the authors' observation that, despite the many useful properties of AD, the technique has yet to be realized in a mature tool used in industry.
   In the first half, the survey reviews the general principles of AD and discusses the adaptation of these principles to various programming paradigms, including logic, functional, imperative, and object-oriented programming.
   In the second half, it takes a critical view and enumerates the historical issues that have prevented widespread adoption of AD.
-  In addition to resource scalability challenges, it notes several issues with the user experience of AD, including inflexible navigation of the debugging tree and difficult-to-answer generated questions.
+  It notes, in addition to resource scalability challenges, several issues with the user experience of AD, including inflexible navigation of the debugging tree and difficult-to-answer generated questions.
-  It then reviews a variety of proposed solutions to many of these issues, but also notes in a review of existing implementations that current tools remain largely sequestered within academia and do not integrate many existing solutions.
+  It then reviews a variety of proposed solutions to many of these issues, but also notes in a review of existing implementations that current tools remain largely sequestered within academia and do not integrate many known solutions.

 Program Visualization
 ---------------------